Mori-Inc/nuskybgd-py/README.md

 #### Fix the spectral products' RESPFILE keywords (optional)

-Spectral products from the old version of getspecnoarf.py wrote relative paths in the RESPFILE keyword of the PHA file, so that the latter must be loaded from the same relative path for XSPEC to find the RMF file.
+Spectral products from the old version of getspecnoarf wrote relative paths in the RESPFILE keyword of the PHA file, so that the latter must be loaded from the same relative path for XSPEC to find the RMF file.
 You can fix the RESPFILE keyword in the PHA files to remove the directory name, which lets you